-USS Cobia (SS 245) was launched November 28, 1943 in Groton, CT.
-In June 1944, she began the first of six war patrols in which she sank thirteen Japanese vessels.
-By July 1944, Cobia had established herself in the annals of World War II sub history by attacking an enemy convoy bound for Japanese-held Iwo Jima.
+USS Cobia (SS 245) was launched November 28, 1943, in Groton, CT.
+In June 1944, it began the first of six war patrols in which she sank thirteen Japanese vessels.
+By July 1944, Cobia had established itself in the annals of World War II sub history by attacking an enemy convoy bound for Japanese-held Iwo Jima.
 Cobia sank two vessels, including a troop transport carrying a Japanese tank battalion of twenty-eight tanks.
 U.S. Marines considered this sinking critical to their success in capturing Iwo six months later.

 In 1970, Cobia was brought to Manitowoc to serve as an international memorial to submariners.
 In 1986, Cobia was incorporated as a part of the Manitowoc Maritime Museum, declared a National Historic Landmark, and placed on the National Register of Historic Places.
-As a National Historic Landmark, Cobia has been restored to her original 1945 configuration.
-Visitors of all ages can enjoy a guided tour through the boat and see where the crew slpet, ate, and prayed to make it our alive.
+As a National Historic Landmark, Cobia has been restored to it’s original 1945 configuration.
+Visitors of all ages can enjoy a guided tour through the boat and see where the crew slept, ate, and prayed to make it out alive.

 USS Cobia is a major exhibit at the Wisconsin Maritime Museum, requiring thousands of man-hours of maintenance and restoration.
 Cobia was dry docked in 1996 and went through an intensive interior restoration over the next few years.
 Staff and volunteers focused on returning the submarine to her 1945 look.
 In 1998, the Museum was awarded a grant from the Wisconsin Department of Transportation’s Statewide Transportation Enhancement Program (STEP).
 This grant helped underwrite interior restoration that included installation of WWII era flooring, bunks, metal trim, and crew lockers.